bvibber/yuv-canvas/README.md

 disables filtering and may cause visual glitches on files that have a non-default aspect ratio.

-# Usage
+#Usage

+`yuv-canvas` is intended to be used via [browserify](http://browserify.org/), [webpack](http://webpack.github.io/), or similar npm-friendly bundling tool.

 ```
 var YUVCanvas = require('yuv-canvas');

 // Get your canvas
 var canvas = document.querySelector('canvas#myvid');

-// Note that the crop-display area of the frame will be drawn over the entire
-// canvas, so make sure the canvas itself is sized and positioned correctly.
-canvas.width = 1280;
-canvas.height = 720;
+// Wrap it in a YUVCanvas!
+//

-// Create a wrapper.
-This will take over the drawing context of the canvas,
+// This will take over the canvas drawing context, which may include switching
-// which may include turning a canvas into WebGL mode.
-From now on you can
+// it into WebGL mode or resizing it to fit the output frames.
+From now on you
-// manipulate the canvas itself such as changing its size or style, but should
+// can manipulate the canvas element itself such as attaching it in the DOM or
-// not attempt to touch its drawing context directly.
+// changing its CSS styles, but should not attempt to touch its size or drawing
+// context directly.
 var myyuv = new YUVCanvas(canvas);

 // Now... given a YUV frame buffer object, draw it!
-buffer = decodeVideoFrame();
+var buffer = decodeVideoFrame();
 yuv.drawFrame(buffer);

 // Or clear the canvas.
 yuv.clear();
 ```

+#Demo

+Included demo combines Y, U, and V planes from grayscale JPEGs into a color photograph on a canvas.

+todo: link to live demo

+#Building

+Run `npm install` (or `grunt` to rebuild if necessary) to build derived files in a local source checkout.

+Derived files are the array of WebGL shaders (`build/shaders.js`) and the bundled JS for the demo (`demo/demo-bundled.js`).